 How Does the Retrieval Request Process Work?

-May acquirers and payment processors will charge merchants a retrieval fee at this point.
+Many acquirers and payment processors will charge merchants a fee when they receive a retrieval request.
 If you’re not sure how much your retrieval fees are or when they apply, check your documentation or ask your provider.

 Acquirers typically have between 20 to 30 days to respond to a retrieval request.
-If they forward the request to their merchant, the timeframe doesn’t get extended, so it behooves merchants to respond to them as quickly as possible.
-If a retrieval request isn’t answered in time, the issuer may automatically advance it to become a chargeback.
+If they forward the request to their merchant, the deadline doesn’t get extended, so it's important for merchants to respond to them as quickly as possible.
+If a retrieval request isn’t answered in time, the issuer may escalate to issuing a chargeback.

 Some of the data typically sought in a retrieval request includes the cardholder’s name and account number, the amount and date of the transaction, and the authorization response code.

-When a retrieval request is forwarded to you by your acquirer, you should, if at all possible, make responding to it a priority.
+When a retrieval request is forwarded to you by your acquirer, you should make responding to it a priority.
 If you can avoid a chargeback, you will have saved the revenue from the sale, dodged a costly chargeback fee, and prevented an increase to your chargeback rate.